dsa-ou/paddles/CONTRIBUTING.md

 To finish the setup, you may optionally enter `[poetry run] pre-commit install` to install pre-commit hooks (scripts that are run when committing changes to a repository).
-Our environment has configured hooks that test, check and format your code and generate the documentation before you commit your changes to the repository.
+Our development environment includes hooks that test, check and format your code and generate the documentation before you commit your changes to the repository.

+## Structure
-This project folder contains the following files and subfolders:
+The project folder contains the following files and subfolders, among others:

+- `README.md`: an introduction to the project, in Markdown format
-- `README.md`: this file
+- `CONTRIBUTING.md`: this file
 - `LICENSE`: the code licence
 - `pyproject.toml`: project configuration
 - `poetry.lock`: list of the packages installed by `poetry install`
 - `.pre-commit-config.yaml`: list of pre-commit hooks
 - `paddles/`: subfolder with the library's code
 - `tests/`: subfolder with the test code
-- `docs/`: subfolder with the documentation generated from the library code
+- `docs/`: subfolder with the HTML files of the [documentation site](https://dsa-ou.github.io/paddles).

+The documentation is generated from the docstrings in the code, so do *not* edit the `docs/` files directly.

 ## Testing